East Oakland Youth Development Center

 East Oakland Youth Development Center (EOYDC) is a 501(c)(3) non-profit organization in Oakland, California, United States.
 It opened in 1978.

-EOYDC works to develop the social and leadership capacities of youth and young adults (ages 5 to 24) to prepare them for employment, higher education, and leadership.
-EOYDC describes itself as a community-based solution for solving social injustice and inequality, and a national model for youth development.
+EOYDC’s mission is to nurture the holistic development of youth from kindergarten into adulthood so that they can live a life of prosperity, integrity, and purpose.

 History

 EOYDC was founded in 1973 and opened its doors in 1978 by Robert B. Shetterly, then-CEO of Clorox.
 Although Shetterly was a prominent businessman and a long-time resident of Orinda, he also had ties in Oakland, and he encouraged a number of businesses to move to Oakland over other local cities.
 Clorox helped fund EOYDC in its early years and later on.
 Since it opened, it began providing free programs five days a week for people in the Elmhurst District of East Oakland.
-Since 1994, EOYDC has been under the leadership of Regina Jackson.
+EOYDC’s longest serving Executive Director/CEO was Regina Jackson, who led the organization from 1994-2021.
+Regina Jackson was succeeded by Selena Wilson, the first alumni of the organization to serve in this role.

 Mission

-The mission of EOYDC is to develop the social and leadership capacities of youth so that they succeed in education, career, and service to their communities.
-EOYDC works to incorporate relationship building, youth and community involvement, and skill building.
-It also aims to lessen the risks faced by youth, increasing protection.
-EOYDC tries to fulfill this mission by offering educational, cultural, artistic expression and recreation programs.
+The mission of EOYDC is to nurture the holistic development of youth from kindergarten into adulthood so that they can live a life of prosperity, integrity, and purpose.

+Guided by their Theory of Change, EOYDC emphasizes five elements of success: